Ylli Rakipi

 Ylli Rakipi is an Albanian journalist, television host and online media owner, best known as the host of the political and investigative show "Të Paekspozuarit".

+Early life and education

+Ylli Rakipi was born on 10 March 1959 in the village of Barmash, Kolonjë, Albania.
+He completed secondary education and later graduated in Language and Literature from the University of Tirana.
+In his early years, he contributed writings to publications such as Zëri i Rinisë and Drita.

 Career

+Print journalism (1990s–2010s)

 In 1993, Rakipi worked as editor-in-chief of the newspaper Republika, a position he held for three years.
-In 1995, he founded the newspaper Albania, which he led for 15 years.
+In 1995, he founded and directed the newspaper Albania, which he led for 15 years.

+Television career

 In 2014, Rakipi was appointed General Director of Ora News.